codependentfc/codependentfc.github.io/thankyou.md

 ## Thanks!

-Your form has been submitted succesfully.
+Your form has been submitted succesfully. :+1:  :smile:

 [There's no place like home...](/)